We asked Ugandan nurse Betty why she loves her job – this is what she said

 "Before VSO was here we didn’t have a working neonatal intensive care unit.
 It’s only been running for six or seven months.
 We have new equipment and the volunteers are mentoring us on how to use them.
 We now have a chance to work with new incubators phototherapy machines, warmers and resuscitation equipment like ambu-bags.
 We have to use it almost on a daily basis.
 It saves lives."

 "There are challenges.
 At night you are alone and it can be hectic.
 If two babies need to be resuscitated you can’t do both at once.
 I have to prioritise the most severe one.
 I have to decide which baby will survive sometimes.
-I feels bad not being able to help all the children.
+I feel bad not being able to help all the children.

 "All us nurses try our best.
 We use what we have learnt at school but volunteers like Gerieke or the previous volunteer Dr Aisling Walsh have added more.